Espresso-Aficionados/website/guides/burr_catalog.md

 </details>

 ### SSP 64 Lab Sweet ('Cast')
-In my opinion the bets *looking* burr, if that adds anything.
+In my opinion the best *looking* burr, if that adds anything.
 An adaptation of the Ditting 80mm Lab Sweet burrs found in the Ditting 804 and 807 'LS' to fit common 64mm mounting.
 Also considered the 'sweet spot' between body and clarity (minefield).
 More 'soft' and 'sweet' compared to MP and HU respectively.

 <details>
 <summary>Images</summary>